 SWOCC is required by federal regulations to disclose information related to SWOCC's educational programs that lead to gainful employment in a recognized occupation.
 This information is intended to provide students the opportunity to measure employment outcomes associated with SWOCC's certificate programs.

-Gainful employment information can be found online at http://www.socc.edu/images/ge/bookkeeping.html
+Gainful employment information can be found online at socc.edu/images/ge/bookkeeping.html.

-1BA212 may be substituted for AC2764.
+MTH60, MTH95 or higher may be substituted for MTH82.